 Reading the article linked above, I couldn’t help but have my interest piqued by The Narrow Road to the Deep North.
-I don’t recommend reading the guardian’s more detailed review of the novel as it gives a lot away but essentially, The Narrow Road to the Deep North tells the stories of prisoners of war forced to build the Burma railway by the Japanese during World War II.
+I don’t recommend reading the Guardian’s more detailed review of the novel as it gives a lot away but essentially, The Narrow Road to the Deep North tells the stories of prisoners of war forced to build the Burma railway by the Japanese during World War II.
 It’s a history previously unbeknownst to me.
-And as a Southeast Asian myself, I felt a magnetic pull to this novel.
+And as a Southeast Asian, I feel a magnetic pull to this novel.
 I will try to get my hands on a copy as soon as I can.

 The novel’s author Richard Flanagan himself has personal investment in writing this story.
 His father was one of the prisoners of war who survived the campaign to build this railway.
 He died the day Flanagan completed The Narrow Road to the Deep North.
-I couldn’t help but think of how bittersweet this was, that his mortality meant that he could never read the final version of the novel but at the same time the novel would make his experiences immortal.
+I couldn’t help but think of how bittersweet this was, not to mention the juxtaposition of mortality and the fragility of life against immortality through literature.

-In 2014, the Man Booker Prize broadened its scope to include any book written in English.
-This year, the shortlist nominees included three Brits, two Americans, and one Australian –that Aussie was Flanagan, incidentally.
+In 2014, the Man Booker Prize broadened its scope to include any book written in the English language.
+This year, the shortlist nominees included three Brits, two Americans, and one Australian – the Aussie was Flanagan, incidentally.

-I was happy that this rule change would make it a free-for-all competition (provided the textual language is English).
+I was happy that the rule change would make it a freer competition.
 The Booker Prize has had a wonderful reputation of bringing great post-colonial writing to the forefront of the literary world but up to now, its scope was limited only to the Commonwealth.
-I was hopeful that now, a rich tradition of writing will emerge from newer terrains via future Booker lists.
+I’m hopeful that starting this year, Booker lists will nominate even more rich writing from newer terrains.

-But in the second article linked above, Susanna Rustin talked of her fears that in the future the Booker prize would be dominated by Americans, that the “broadening of scope meant a narrowing of horizons.”
-I admit that it is true American publishing companies have an enormous amount of money and influence to put their novels through the door.
-These are resources that other countries’ publishing companies don’t have.
+It’s true that American publishing companies have an enormous amount of money and influence to put their novels through the door.
+These are resources that other countries’ publishing houses don’t have.